 At Le Pommier Restaurant, Bobotie is one of our specialties and it is a favourite dish of many of our diners, South Africans and international visitors alike!

-Bobotie is easy to prepare in advance and is always a crowd pleaser, so here is the Le Pommier recipe for traditional South African Bobotie.
+Bobotie is easy to prepare in advance and is always a crowd pleaser, so here is the Le Pommier recipe for a true, traditional, South African Bobotie.

 This recipe serves 4.